jthegedus/svelte-adapter-firebase/README.md

 **firebase.json file**

 - SAF1000: provided `firebase.json` file does not exist.
-It is computed from adapter config `firebaseJson`.
+It is computed from adapter config `firebaseJsonPath`.
 If the default adapter config is not working, consider updating it in `svelte.config.js`
 - SAF1001: `JSON.parse` error of `firebase.json`

 **firebase.json:hosting[]**